sergiitk/grfc-proposal/A77-xds-rate-limiting-rlqs.md

 }
 ```

-#### RLQS Bucket Cache
+#### RLQS Bucket Map

-The RLQS Bucket Cache is responsible for storing and managing the lifecycle of
+The RLQS Bucket Map class is responsible for storing and managing the lifecycle
-RLQS Buckets.
+of RLQS Buckets.
 It provides a thread-safe way to access and update buckets,
 ensuring that only one instance of a RLQS bucket exists for a given `bucket_id`.
-The cache also allows to retrieve all buckets that need to be reported to the
+RLQS Bucket Map allows to retrieve all buckets that need to be reported to the
 RLQS server at a given reporting interval.
 Depending on implementation, this
 component may be inlined into RLQS Filter State.

-RLQS Bucket Cache object will include the following data members:
+RLQS Bucket Map object will include the following data members:

--   Buckets Map: Initialized empty at instantiation, thread-safe.
-Entries
+-   Bucket Map: Initialized empty at instantiation, thread-safe.
-    retrieved on each data plane RPC and when report timers fire.
-Entries
+    -   Entries retrieved on each data plane RPC and when report timers fire.
-    inserted when we get the first data plane RPC for a given bucket, or when
+    -   Entries inserted when we get the first data plane RPC for a given
-    instructed by the RLQS Server.
-Entries are deleted either by RLQS server via
+        bucket, or when instructed by the RLQS Server.
+    -   Entries deleted either by RLQS server via `abandon_action`, or on report
-    `abandon_action`, or on report timers if a bucket's active assignment
+        timers if a bucket's active assignment expires.
-    expires.
 -   Buckets Per Interval Map: Initialized empty at instantiation, thread-safe.
+    Used to track the buckets per discovered report intervals.
-    Entries retrieved when a report timer fires.
-Entries inserted and deleted at
+    -   Entries retrieved when a report timer fires.
-    the same time as Buckets Map.
-Used to efficiently access the set of buckets
-    for a given report interval.
-A map from reporting interval to a set of
-    `RlqsBucket` instances.
+    -   Entries inserted and deleted in lock step with Buckets Map updates.

 ##### RLQS Bucket